 The conference contributors are asked to shed light on foreign policy positions in at least two states with respect to at least one international norm (on the agenda of an IO or already passed).
 Taken together the papers will provide new comparative insights into internal and external determinants of foreign policy changes vis-à-vis emerging and existing international norms, thereby shedding light on several blind spots in the state of the art foreign policy analysis.

-The workshop aims towards a collective publication, either as a special issue or a volume edited by the workshop organisers.
-The workshop is financially supported by the Freiburg Institute for Advanced Studies (FRIAS), which pays for travel expenses as well as accommodation of the invited paper givers.
+The workshop aims towards a collective publication, either as a special issue or a volume edited by the workshop organizers.
+The workshop is financially supported by the Freiburg Institute for Advanced Studies (FRIAS).